BLCM/bl3mods/Apocalyptech/README.md

     - You won't be able to melee the varkid poop pile in Demon in the Dark, in Konrad's Hold
-- `manufacturer_lock_*.txt` - Where possible, locks weapon drops to only the specified manufacturer (except for legendary/unique pools, which are left totally alone).
+- `manufacturer_lock_*.txt` - Where possible, locks weapon drops to only the specified manufacturer (except for boss/miniboss/rare-spawn drops, which are left totally alone).
 This also only touches pools in which the manufacturer actually exists, so if you load in the Atlas lock mod, you'll still get the usual range of shotguns, SMGs, and sniper rifles, for instance.
 There's also a few instances of manufacturer-specific loot pools which haven't been touched.
+Custom combinations of locked gear can be generated from the commandline.
 - `always_scale_maliwan_takedown.txt` - Taken from the GBX event which
   set the Takedown to scale to the number of players.
 This'll let you keep it that way forever, if you want.